Hedychium : how to plant, to grow and care for

 Hedychium coccineum Tara - Ginger Lily

-This very popular variety is prized for its fairly vivid, orange flowering in long upright clusters...
-A superb bright, warm shade, which earned it an Award of Garden Merit from the Royal Horticultural Society (RHS).
+This very popular variety is prized for its fairly bright, orange flowering in long upright clusters...
+A superb, luminous and warm shade that earned it the Award of Garden Merit from the Royal Horticultural Society (RHS).
 It also has fairly good hardiness.

 • Flowering time September to November